PipPipDoodlyDoo/Senior_Project_Code/README GO HERE RN/README.md

     1. Under "Tools" -> "MicroPython" -> Select "MicroPython REPL"
         (REPL: Read-evaluation-print loop)
     (If you want to Flash an updated/a new code then you would have to manually exit the terminal by clicking the 'x')

+Workspace Etti-quite:
+    Before committing and pushing your workspace, please make sure that your source code that is being worked on is within a Directory.

+ANY SOURCE FILE OUTSIDE NOT WITHIN DIRECTORY FOLDER WILL BE DELETED.

+    When working on your individual source code, it is highly advise to do it within your directory.
+When ready to test and launch, "Copy and Paste" to the overall Folder, then Flash the entire folder.
+As discussed before, the extra directories should be marked Red (Excluded) and will not be flashed into the Raspberry Pi Pico.

+Additional Documents:
+    Within this README Directory is a file called Coding Notes.
+This should explain most of the syntax of python 3.10 that isued within this project
+    The Directory Test_Codes will be composed of individual directories.
+As said before, the Raspberry Pi Pico needs a main.py file to run therefore we composed main.py files that call on additional source file.
+(This an attempt to get the user to be familiar with
+    "Copy and Pasting" the code onto the overall Folder and Flashing the Pico).